Researcher Profiles

 Justin Yoston

-Justin Yoston began his involvement with the CEMVC as a metadata research assistant in 2018, and he currently serves as research supervisor for the Centre.
+Justin Yoston began his involvement with the CEMVC as a metadata research assistant in 2018, and he currently serves as research supervisor for the Centre, guiding on data management and systems integration.
 In this capacity, he oversees a team of researchers in compiling and documenting image sets for the repository.
 In addition to his role at the CEMVC, he also contributes to business strategy and web design at Metafy (Dr. Beck’s start-up company) and maintains employment as an analyst in the private sector.

 Justin completed his Bachelor of Arts degree at Mount Allison University (Hons.
 Philosophy, Min.
 Psychology), during which time he served as a teaching assistant.
 He spends his spare time writing poetry & fiction, playing musical instruments, working on home automation, and hanging out with his chihuahua, Brutus.